 When couples who share children divorce or split up, child custody matters can be a major source of anxiety or point of contention.
 This can be especially true for the non-biological parent in a same-sex marriage or relationship that's ending.
-That's because, until 2019, non-biological same-sex parents were not afforded the same child custody and visitation rights that heterosexual couples have when divorcing.
+That's because, until recently, non-biological same-sex parents were not afforded the same child custody and visitation rights that heterosexual couples have when divorcing.
 This meant that, if a biological mother wanted to deny custody or visitation to the non-biological same-sex co-parent after a divorce or separation, they were well within their legal rights to do so.

-Thankfully, the law has changed and Oklahoma courts now recognize the rights of non-biological same-sex parents.
+Fortunately, the law has changed and Oklahoma courts now recognize the rights of non-biological same-sex parents.
 However, that doesn't guarantee that non-biological same-sex parents who are seeking to establish their parental rights won't face challenges.
 If you're embroiled in a same-sex custody battle—or are anticipating one—you need a knowledgeable and highly-skilled Oklahoma divorce and family law attorney to help you assert and protect your rights.
 Here's what you need to know.

 Schnedler v.
-Platt
+Lee

 Establishing Same-Sex Parental Rights in Oklahoma